shikharmittal04/epspy/README.rst

 Overview
 --------

-:Name: Foregrounds due to Unresolved Radio Sources
+:Name: Extragalactic Point Sources
 :Author: `Shikhar Mittal <https://sites.google.com/view/shikharmittal/home>`_
 :Paper: `Mittal et al. (2024) <>`_

 Why do you need this code?
 --------------------------

-Use this code to generate the Foregrounds due to Unresolved Radio Sources (FURS).
+Use this code to generate the foregrounds due to extragalactic point sources.

 A cosmological global 21-cm signal hides under foregrounds due to galactic and extragalactic emissions.
 These foregrounds can easily be 4 to 5 orders of magnitude higher than the signal of interest.
 For a reliable inference it is important to accurately model these foregrounds.
 While we have a reasonable understanding of galactic emission (typically fit as log-log polynomial), we do not understand the extragalactic contributions.
-This package models the foregrounds due to unresolved extragalactic radio sources. [#f1]_
+This package models the foregrounds due to extragalactic radio sources. [#f1]_

 Read more about it in the paper `Mittal et al (2024) <https://arxiv.org/abs/2311.03447>`_.